 Two Pony Gardens near Long Lake.
 This farm west of Minneapolis, near the north shore of Lake Minnetonka, sells dahlias and heirloom tomatoes.

 Diners bring their own tables at A to Z.

-Its Pizza Events include nature walks, morel mushrooms, baby farm animals, music or puppet theater as well as wood-fired pizza, and they sell out quickly at $35-$55 per person.
+Its Pizza Events include nature walks, wild mushrooms, baby farm animals, music or puppet theater as well as all-you-can-eat wood-fired pizza, and the dinners sell out quickly at $35-$55 per person.

 Two Pony Gardens is at 1700 Deer Hill Road, Long Lake.
 Phone 763-473-0783.